-Jake loves anything and everything outdoors.
+My husband loves anything and everything outdoors.
 Me, not so much.
 But I do love wearing my pretty Nike sneakers so I can deal with small samples of outside.
 We live about a half hour from Letchworth State Park (aka the “Grand Canyon of the East”).
 So once in a while when we are kid-free for the night we like to go hiking.
 This is especially attractive when we don’t have the money for a not-so-quick Target run.

 DIY project together

-Since buying our house Jake and I both love working on anything inside or out but we’ve always had separate projects for the most part.
+Since buying our house my husband and I both love working on anything inside or out but we’ve always had separate projects for the most part.
 Recently I’ve decided to give our kitchen a makeover, starting with painting the cabinets.
 So lately, after we put the kids to bed (and if we have the motivation to do it) we put on our (my) favorite Pandora station and get painting!
 It’s really nice to be working towards something and also be able to spend time together.

 If you don’t have any projects around the house, try finding a fun DIY on Pinterest!
 A lot of the time when I find something cool it’s too complicated or needs power tools I’m not willing to use.
 But if I had my husbands help (or he makes it for me while I offer encouragement) I would finally have some awesome homemade stuff and great memories from making it!